-predict new\, mu
+predict new, mu

 So much for the observed endogenous variables.
-Moving on to latent variables, whether endogenous or exogenous:
+Let's now move on to continuous latent variables, whether endogenous or exogenous:

-- 9. predict newvar, latent(Lname) predicts the value of the specified latent variable by using empirical Bayes means.
-You can specify that empirical Bayes modes be used by specifying option mode; see item 12a below. - 10. predict newvar, latent (Lname) se (another\newvar) will predict both the latent variable and its standard error. - 11.
-You can use the same stub\ trick mentioned for predicting observed endogenous variables to obtain all the latent variables.
-Replace newvar with stub\ and omit Lname to produce predict stub\, latent se(another\stub\)
+- 13. predict newvar, latent(Lname) predicts the value of the specified latent variable by using empirical Bayes means.
+You can specify that empirical Bayes modes be used by specifying option ebmodes; see item 16b below. - 14. predict newvar, latent(Lname) se(another_newvar) will predict both the latent variable and its standard error. - 15.
+You can use the same stub trick mentioned for predicting observed endogenous variables to obtain all the latent variables.
+Replace newvar with stub and omit Lname to produce predict stub, latent predict stub, latent se(another_stub)